spanishgum/spanishgum.github.io/_posts/2017-04-25-hello-world.md

 ---
 layout: post
-title: "Testing, 1..
-2..
-3.. :D"
+title: "Hello, World!"
 date: 2017-04-25 21:30:00 -0400
-categories: test first hello world
+tags: test first hello world
 ---
-Hello, World.
+Hello, World!
 My name is Adam.
-I am about to graduate with my masters in computer science.
-Life is about to get very exciting!
-The world is feeling smaller and smaller the older I get.
-The idea of traveling to China to test my Mandarin seems realistic.
-The doors that have opened up for me in the last two years of living are more than I have ever dreamed of.
-I grew up in lower middle class America, and perfectly happy with it.
-My community was pleasant; I was surrounded by wonderful people who encouraged me and told me I would go far.
-Life has treated me well.
-Before I go off ranting about my childhood, putting you to sleep, I would like to say thanks to everyone who has gotten me where I am today.
-Every person I have interacted with has made an impact on me, and led me up to this moment.
-For that, I am thankful.
+I am about to graduate with my masters in computer science and life is about to get very exciting!
+I am finally getting the hang of this jekyll tool and I want to commit myself to writing short blog posts in the future as I take on new challenges in the field.
+I have a lot to learn and may be a noobie, but I am very passionate about my career.
+Here's to a new beginning!

-So hello, world!
-Welcome to my blog! :D
+Cheers.